GyuCheol/json_parser/README.md

 - Language : Java
 - Performance :

-※ reference : https://www.json.org/json-ko.html (just to know the architecture not the logic)
+※ reference : https://www.json.org/json-ko.html (just to know the architecture and the rules to parse that)

 - Example